osprey-dcs/quartz-daq-250-24/documentation/chassis-setup.md

 ## Re-program Flash Chip

+**Do not perform the following unless specifically directed to do so.**

 ## Overwrite FPGA bootloader image

 As shipped, the 16MB flash chip on a Marble is partitioned into two 8MB sections